The Initiation (film): Plot

 Since childhood, college student Kelly Fairchild has suffered from a recurring nightmare in which a strange man is burned alive in her childhood home.
 The nightmare began when Kelly suffered amnesia after sustaining a head injury at age nine.
 Hoping to unravel the nightmare's meaning, Kelly pitches a term project idea to Peter, the graduate assistant in her psychology seminar, about it.
 Peter agrees to perform a sleep study on Kelly, but her mother, Frances, subsequently forbids it.
 Meanwhile, at a psychiatric hospital miles away, several patients escape, and a nurse is murdered.
-Frances is notified of this incident by phone, and informs Kelly's father, Dwight.
+Dwight, Kelly's father, is notified of this incident by phone, and informs Frances.

 Kelly prepares to partake in her sorority's initiation ritual which entails her and a group of other pledges breaking into her father's multilevel department store after hours and stealing the night porter's uniform.
 Kelly, her friend Marcia, and roommates Alison and Beth are the four main pledges.
 On the night of the initiation, Dwight departs for a business trip, but is brutally stabbed outside his car with a hand rake before being decapitated.
 The murderer leaves in Dwight's car with his corpse in the trunk.

 Just before Kelly and the other pledges arrive at the department store, the night porter is murdered while doing rounds.
 Beth decides to quit, leaving Kelly, Marcia, and Alison alone.
 The three split up, and Kelly heads to the lounge upstairs to retrieve one of the spare uniforms.
 Meanwhile, head sorority sister Megan lets coeds Chad, Ralph, and Andy break into the store to scare the pledges.
 Shortly after, Andy is killed with a hatchet and Megan is shot to death with a bow and arrow.
 Ralph and Chad successfully scare Kelly and Marcia by hiding in a dressing room.
 After uniting with Alison, all five attempt to leave the store, but are locked inside.